Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 U.S. legal basics

 In the United States, legal parenthood depends on where and how conception occurs and on state law.
 Donor sperm used through an FDA-registered clinic or bank is screened and documented.
-With a known donor at home, parentage, custody and financial responsibility can be unclear without state-compliant agreements and court orders.
+With a known donor at home, parentage, custody, and financial responsibility can be unclear without state-compliant agreements and court orders.
 Before you start, get advice from a family-law attorney in your state who works with donor conception and the Uniform Parentage Act where applicable.
 ASRM’s ethics and practice resources outline why medical oversight and counseling are recommended for donor arrangements: Gamete and embryo donation guidance.

 When to see a clinician